Getting Started

 For brush pens, the same stroke names apply.
 The difference is that you produce thick lines by pressing the brush flat and thin lines by using only the tip.

 Spend the first week or two just drilling these strokes in rows.
 It feels repetitive, but muscle memory for pressure control comes from exactly this kind of focused repetition.
+A useful benchmark: once you can fill a row of ten downstrokes and they are all close to the same width, you are ready to move on to curved strokes.
+Do not wait for perfect uniformity.
+Consistent-enough is the actual goal at this stage.

 Step 4: Understand the Basic Proportions